andydevs/blog/_drafts/experiments-with-css-grid.markdown

 CSS also works from top to bottom, meaning that media queries are processed in the order that they are in the file.

-So, say you put the `on-tablet` media query underneath the `on-mobile` media query.
+So, say I put the `on-tablet` media query underneath the `on-mobile` media query.
 On a mobile device, it will check to see if the screen width is less than the mobile width, which it is.
 So, it will style accordingly.
 Then, it will check to see if the screen width is less